S Force (Bangladesh)

 S Force was a military brigade of the Bangladesh Armed Forces that was formed under the leadership of Major K M Shafiullah on October 1, 1971.
-The brigade was composed of the 2nd and 11th East Bengal Regiments.
+The brigade was composed of the 2nd and 11th East Bengal Regiment.

 Background

-On March 25, 1971, the Pakistan Army cracked down on the Bengali population of what was then East Pakistan.
-They massacred the capital of the East Pakistan that so enraged the Bengali military officials of the Pakistan Army they revolted and joined the Bangladesh Liberation War.
+In early 1971, the mostly Bengali population of what was then East Pakistan were demanding autonomy.
+On March 25, 1971, the Pakistan Army cracked down.
+To crush opposition, they arrested or killed Bengali leaders, intellectuals, and university students, and attempted to disarm Bengali military and police personnel.
+The army's actions so enraged some Bengali military officers that they revolted and joined the Bangladesh Liberation War.